scala/docs.scala-lang/_overviews/scala-book/pure-functions.md

 A first feature Scala offers to help you write functional code is the ability to write pure functions.
-In *Functional Programming, Simplified*, Alvin Alexander defines a *pure function* like this:
+In [Functional Programming, Simplified](https://alvinalexander.com/scala/functional-programming-simplified-book), Alvin Alexander defines a *pure function* like this:

 - The function’s output depends *only* on its input variables
 - It doesn’t mutate any hidden state